Superconformal surfaces in four dimensions: Physical consequences

 Notice that the classical gauge theory computation only captures the term of order $\frac1{\lambda}$, which vanishes when $\beta_l=\gamma_l=0$, while the two holographic descriptions give a result that is consistent with it when the corresponding approximations are taken into account.
 The non-trivial agreement between computations in very different regimes of \cite{Gomis:2007fi} hints that the result \eqref{d1N4} may be exact, even though eq.~\eqref{d1N4} was obtained as a large $N$ result.
 It would be interesting to confirm this expectation through an integrability or a localization computation.
-We will revisit this defect in section~\ref{sec:GWchiral} when studying these defects in chiral algebra.
 Generalizations preserving less supersymmetry were considered in \cite{Koh:2008kt}, but these examples do not preserve orthogonal rotations and therefore we do not consider them here.